Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Firefox/README.md

 ### With SSL/TLS Support (on PS2 Linux)

 **IMPORTANT NOTE:** It is HIGHLY recommended that the commands below be executed in a local session directly on PS2 Linux, and NOT within an SSH remote session.
-This is because the build below will take a VERY Long time to complete, and all progress will be lost if the SSH session disconnects prematurely.
+This is because the build below will take a VERY long time to complete, and all progress will be lost if the SSH session disconnects prematurely.

 Save [mozconfig file with SSL/TLS enabled](mozconfig-ssl) to home directory of current user as ```.mozconfig```